Jerry Junkin: Biography

-Performances under the direction of Mr. Junkin have won the praise of such notable musicians as John Corigliano, David Del Tredici, Gunther Schuller, Karel Husa, William Kraft, Jacob Druckman and Michael Colgrass, among many others.
-Mr. Junkin has released over 30 compact disc recordings for the Reference, Klavier, and Naxos labels.
-The New York Times named his release with the UT Wind Ensemble on the Reference Recordings label, Bells for Stokowski, one of the best classical CD’s of that year.
-Their performance of Circus Maximus was recently released on the world’s first Blu Ray audio disc in 5.1 surround sound by Naxos.
+Performances under Junkin's direction have been praised by John Corigliano, David Del Tredici, Gunther Schuller, Karel Husa, William Kraft, Jacob Druckman and Michael Colgrass.
+Junkin has released more than 30 compact disc recordings for the Reference, Klavier, and Naxos labels.
+The New York Times named his release with the UT Wind Ensemble on the Reference Recordings label, Bells for Stokowski, one of the best classical CDs of that year.
+Their performance of Circus Maximus was recently released on the world’s first Blu-ray audio disc in 5.1 surround sound by Naxos.
 In 2014 he led The University of Texas Wind Ensemble on a four-week tour around the world.
-Other major appearances with the UT Wind Ensemble include 1992 and 2008 European Tours, the 2007 Festival Del Sole in Napa Valley, in addition to two Carnegie Hall performances, nine TMEA Convention concerts, three ABA Convention performances and six CBDNA National Convention appearances.
+He also appeared with the UT Wind Ensemble in the 1992 and 2008 European Tours, the 2007 Festival Del Sole in Napa Valley, as well as two Carnegie Hall performances, nine TMEA Convention concerts, three ABA Convention performances and six CBDNA National Convention appearances.

-Jerry Junkin is an enthusiastic advocate of public school music education, having conducted All-State bands and festivals in forty-eight states and on five continents.
-He spends his summers in residence at the Interlochen Arts Camp in Michigan, as well as appearing at major music festivals throughout the world.
-Mr. Junkin has served as President of the Big XII Band Director's Association and is a member of the Board of Directors of The John Philip Sousa Foundation, is Past-President of the American Bandmasters Association, and Past-President of the College Band Directors National Association.
-Regularly making guest appearances with ensembles such as the Tokyo Kosei Wind Orchestra and the Taipei Symphonic Winds, the current season finds him conducting throughout the United States in addition to appearances in Japan, China, and Europe.
+Junkin is an advocate of public school music education, and has conducted All-State bands and festivals in forty-eight states and on five continents.
+He spends his summers in residence at the Interlochen Arts Camp in Michigan, as well as appearing at music festivals throughout the world.
+Junkin has served as President of the Big XII Band Director's Association and is a member of the Board of Directors of The John Philip Sousa Foundation, is Past-President of the American Bandmasters Association, and Past-President of the College Band Directors National Association.
+He makes regular guest appearances with the Tokyo Kosei Wind Orchestra and the Taipei Symphonic Winds, and he has conducted throughout the United States, as well as in Japan, China, and Europe.